USEPA/VCPy/README.md

 	 50/50.
 Indoor emissions are assigned a lower mass transfer coefficient to reflect more stagnant air conditions indoors and this is specified in the VCPy.main.py file.
+	-Some states have implemented area source VOC rules for nonpoint solvents.
+By using CARB derived data throughout the country, emissions from states without these rules are artificially depressed.
+Scaling factors are now applied to select states and sub-PUCs to account for this variation.
 #####################################################################################